If teams have any additional questions, feel free to email us using the "Contact Us" links.

 Yes.
 You won't be expected to submit tested software or an approved app.
-But your entry should be as fully developed as possible with any prototype designs for your concept.
-The concept should be explained in detail.
-It should spell out not only how your solution will work, but also why your approach is best.
-It should include data and research to support your conclusions.
+Your entry should spell out not only how your solution will work, but also why your approach is best.
+It should be informed by data and research to support your conclusions.
 If your solution will require software or technological development, your entry will stand a better chance of success if you seek expertise in those areas so you can authoritatively explain what will be needed.
 Most of all, your entry should be innovative in the sense that it takes full advantage of the many new platforms, tools, technologies, processes and applications being used today.
 These might include things like interactive design, gaming, geo-based media, informational graphics, all aspects of social media, etc.

 A newspaper might be searching for ways to use social media to sell tickets to live events co-sponsored with advertisers.
 A nonprofit group may need a way to engage the public in reporting environmental problems like toxic spills or water contamination.
 A radio station with a hard rock format might seek ways to use mobile devices to grow its audience.
 A public relations firm might need a way to use social media to target fundraising appeals for a nonprofit client.
 A television station might need a way to identify and attract a teenage audience with a new mobile app.
 A government agency may seek an innovative way for members of the public to anonymously report suspected child or spousal abuse.

 You can seek teammates on your own, of course.
-But the Scripps Innovation Challenge will also seek to pair teams after the student sign-up has opened and during boot camp sessions.
+But the Scripps Innovation Challenge will also seek to provide meet-up opportunities, such as during the Kickoff.